-- Enhanced tax clearance programs were implemented and continue to be expanded.
-The Licensee Tax Responsibility Program was established by Executive Order 2011-06 and expanded the clearance activities for business and professional licensees.
-The department works closely with the Departments of Insurance, Banking and Securities, State, and Human Services in this area.
-In addition, the Employee Tax Clearance Program annually reviews the tax obligations of commonwealth employees. - Expanded use of summary offense citations to encourage business tax compliance.
-Act 46 of 2003 citations are routinely issued to tax delinquent businesses continuing operation without a valid sales tax license.
-These citations are issued by the department's Field Enforcement Agents against operating businesses who have significant state tax debt and have not taken appropriate steps to resolve their obligations. - Expanded use of wage garnishment for individual tax delinquents. - Act 85 of 2012 provided the department with Administrative Bank Attachment authority to freeze and then access the bank accounts of businesses and the individuals responsible for them to satisfy tax delinquencies.
+Expanded use of wage garnishment for individual tax delinquents.

+- Act 85 of 2012 provided the department with Administrative Bank Attachment authority to freeze and then access the bank accounts of businesses and the individuals responsible for them to satisfy tax delinquencies.
 This tool is being used to recover stolen trust fund taxes, such as sales tax collected from customers and employer withholding tax collected from employees, which were not subsequently remitted to the state by businesses. - Tax technical consultants have been engaged to provide federal pass through business training, business process improvement, data analysis and case identification services for our Pass Through Business Office.
 Tax avoidance strategies continue to evolve and our operations need assistance in tracking these trends and planning appropriate compliance program responses. - A sustained and successful Business Use Tax Voluntary Compliance Initiative.
 This program educates businesses and their tax preparers regarding the use tax obligations of businesses on taxable purchases in which Pennsylvania sales tax is not collected. - Detailed private sector business data were acquired from an information service provider.
 The purchased data, matched with Pennsylvania business taxpayer data, includes demographics, credit and financial viability scores, such as size of business and industry, and confirmed addresses and phone numbers.
-The use of the bulk data on the EPAD intranet page for individual case investigation should be a significant boost to productivity for collectors, auditors and investigators.

-- Return mail processing analysis in fiscal year 2013-14 identified potential improvements in effecting delivery of notices impacting collections.
-In fiscal year 2014-15 we have begun the implementation of a process solution to achieve this goal. - ERCA funding has allowed the department to implement a modest program to discover online businesses failing to (1) register, collect, and remit Pennsylvania sales taxes on sales to PA purchasers, and (2) report and pay income tax for their online businesses. - The department entered into an agreement to participate in the Multistate Tax Commission's (MTC's) Joint Audit Program for corporate income and franchise tax audits.
+The use of the bulk data on the EPAD intranet page for individual case investigation should be a significant boost to productivity for collectors, auditors and investigators. - ERCA funding has allowed the department to implement a program to discover online businesses failing to (1) register, collect, and remit Pennsylvania sales taxes on sales to PA purchasers, and (2) report and pay income tax for their online businesses. - The department entered into an agreement to participate in the Multistate Tax Commission's (MTC's) Joint Audit Program for corporate income and franchise tax audits.
 Our agency can request audits for consideration and elect to be included in audits selected by the MTC.
 The MTC Joint Audit Program will produce additional collections and provide for greater audit coverage on behalf of our agency.
 We also have received nexus training and been involved in technical tax discussions facilitated by the MTC with the states.